- Fan Zone

 Off the field, BU continues to generate positive headlines with volumes of community service, academic accolades and alumni achievements.

-Her 2009 squad was picked to finish fifth in the America East last fall but instead went 6-2 in league play to earn runnerup honors in a record-breaking campaign.
+Her 2009 squad was picked to finish fifth in the America East but instead went 6-2 in league play to earn runnerup honors in a record-breaking campaign.
 Despite a starting lineup of seven underclassmen, BU produced its highest-ever America East win percentage and advanced to the tournament title game well ahead of schedule.
 The postseason appearance was the program’s sixth straight and the Bearcats reached the America East semifinals for the third straight season.

 In McClellan’s first year in charge in 2008, the team more than doubled its win total from the previous year.